chmutoff/esp-tank/docs/index.md

 ### Servos
 The two types of servos are:
 - SG90: micro servo motor with plastic gears
-- MG90: micro servo motor with metal gears
+- MG90: micro servo motor with metal gears (better)

 Both servos need a 5V power supply.
 To attach a servo use standard servo pan/tilt mount with this [3D printed clip](https://www.thingiverse.com/thing:4934734)

 ### Main board
 At the moment, the only tested board is [ESP32-CAM by AiThinker](http://www.ai-thinker.com/pro_view-24.html)

-## Examples:
+## Schematics:
+### TP100 with 12V battery and step down converter for ESP32 and servos.

+### TP100 with 18650 in series (3.7V), step up converter for motor driver and step up converter for ESP32 and servos.

+### 4WD kit with 18650 in series (3.7V), step up converter for motor driver and step up converter for ESP32 and servos.

 ### Using 18650 in series and 4 pin motor driver
 This is the easiest solution.
 Because the battery voltage is below 5V we need a 5V step up converter to power the servos, another 5V to power the ESP32-CAM board and one  between 6-12V depending on the selected motor type.
 ![img](img/Sketch_18650_2PIN_DRV_bb.png)